mellor-lab/mellor-lab.github.io/book/contents/projects/vr-imaging.md

 ### Techniques:
-We utilise in vivo calcium imaging techniques whilst animals navigate familiar and novel virtual reality environments across multiple days.
-This work is complemented by ex vivo slice electrophysiology.
+Using in vivo two-photon calcium imaging in virtual reality, we record CA1 pyramidal neurons to determine how neural activity correlates with behaviour during navigation of familiar versus novel environments.

 &nbsp;